craigm26/bike-bus/README.md

 # BikeBus

 ## Safety in Numbers

-## What:
+## What

 BikeBus is a term to describe a group of cyclists that is usually guided by a leader.
 In the US, this has become a growing activity to help children get to school.
 This app will help BikeBus leaders create a route, invite new members and allow parents to monitor the BikeBus as it makes it way to school.

 No ads or selling of user data.
 Anonymous users and anonymized data wherever possible.

-## Why:
+## Why

 We think technology could help make this a smoother, more fun experience while promoting cycling and safer streets

 ## Domain bikebus.app

+## To develop

+npm install
+ionic build
+firebase deploy

-## How does this app make money?:
+## How does this app make money?

 Freemium model.
 Free features to help establish a base of users to help grow the app and then premium features to keep it running

 Free features:

 - BikeBus Leaders can create a route, schedule it and invite users.
 - BikeBus Members and Parents can search for a scheduled route.
 - BikeBus Members and Parents can become a leader by creating a new route.
 - Car Drivers can see BikeBus and be alerted when one is near.

 Premium features (Monthly, cost TBD):

 - Advanced route planning and customization for BikeBus leaders
 - Real-time ETA predictions and notifications for BikeBus parents
 - Enhanced safety features and alerts for car drivers when a BikeBus is nearby
 - In-app messaging between BikeBus members and leaders (when a parent allows it)
 - Deeper Integration with third-party services such as Google Maps for advanced navigation features

 Make a plan to create different user roles (free and premium) and ensure that only premium users have access to the premium features.